dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 Alternatively, we can access the server from a web browser.

-It’s easy to add features to the server.
+It's easy to add features to the server.
 One useful addition is a specific URL that returns a status of some sort.
 For example, this version does the same echo but also counts the number of requests; a request to the URL `/count` returns the count so far, excluding `/count` requests themselves:
 ```go
 // gopl.io/ch1/server2
 // Server2 is a minimal "echo" and counter server.